 - Connect the black alligator clip onto the negative terminal of the battery.

-- Turn on the jump box and allow it to charge your vehicle until it can be started.
+- Turn on the jump box and allow it to charge your vehicle until you can start it.

 What Should You Do If Jump Starting Doesn’t Work?